News, analysis, snark, and Bad Job Bingo for CX and Tech workers. Leadership and consulting for startups and growth-stage companies.

 I focus on tech startups and growth-stage companies, establishing sustainable Support tooling, policies, processes, training, and reporting, (particularly for teams with limited resources).

-I write engaging, expert customer experience-related content for a variety of companies and audiences.
+I craft engaging, expert customer experience-related content for a diverse range of companies and audiences.
 I also offer ghostwriting services for companies and leadership who need to develop their voices in the CX space.

 I offer a range of consulting services to improve your customers' experience, including knowledge management and company voice development.
 Check out Services and Portfolio for examples of what I can do for your company.